Next Moves with AI

 Daniel

 Right.
 Too many teams go big on untested ideas—wasting time, capital, and credibility when those ideas bomb.
-Others move cautiously they never learn anything meaningful.
+Others move so cautiously they never learn anything meaningful.

 Greg